Nicholas Bacon (Lord Keeper): Life

 In 1545 he became a Member of Parliament, representing Dartmouth.
 The following year, he was made Attorney of the Court of Wards and Liveries, a prestigious and lucrative post, and by 1552 he had risen to become treasurer of Gray's Inn.

-As a Protestant, he lost preferment under Queen Mary I of England.
-However, on the accession of her younger sister Elizabeth in 1558, he was appointed Lord Keeper of the Great Seal, largely owing to the influence of his brother-in-law William Cecil.
+As a Protestant, he lost preferment under Queen Mary I. However, on the accession of her younger sister Elizabeth in 1558, he was appointed Lord Keeper of the Great Seal, largely owing to the influence of his brother-in-law William Cecil.
 Shortly afterwards, Bacon was knighted.